levy-jpg/Thor-Robot-Decision-System/README.md

 | Random Forest Classifier | 0.69     | 0.61      | 0.62   | 0.61     | 0.78    |

 Logistic Regression was selected as the final model due to its stronger overall performance and more stable probability estimates, which are important for decision-making under uncertainty.

 ---

+### Key Insight

+Task duration is primarily influenced by movement efficiency and environmental complexity, while task success is driven by interaction difficulty and high-friction conditions.

+Combining these signals allows the system to make more robust and risk-aware decisions than using any single model in isolation.

+---